Bikatr7/Seisen/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------
 **Notes**<a name="notes"></a>

+DEVELOPMENT IS PAUSED UNTIL OCTOBER 2023 (Outside of critical bug fixes)

 Built for Windows, Should work on Linux/MacOS but is untested.

 Python Version: 3.8+

-Tests the user on Japanese Kana.
+Tests the user on Japanese Kana and Vocabulary.

-Plans are in place to expand the program greatly.

 ---------------------------------------------------------------------------------------------------------------------------------------------------
 **Dependencies**<a name="dependencies"></a>